Draugr: Sea draugr

-In Norway, however, the term draugr (draug/drøg/drog, or drauv/drøv/drov) instead became associated with ghosts (and thereof) of people lost at sea, sometimes specified as "sea draugr" (havdraug, sjødraug) relative to "land draugr".
-The sea draugr occurs in legends along the coast of Norway, either at sea or along the beach.
+The sea draugr (havdraug, sjødraug) occurs in legends along the coast of Norway, either at sea or along the beach.
+Such have also variously been called "sea troll" (sjøtroll), among others, then in the older sense of "evil malevolent being" or spectre, as opposed to the modern sense of a specific fairy tale creature.

+One of the earliest recordings of the sea draugr was by Norwegian priest Hans Egede, who mentioned it in passing when writing about the Norwegian "kraken" in the early 18th century.
+He wrote that kraken fell under the general category of "sea spectre" (søe-trold og [søe]-spøgelse, "sea trolls and sea spooks"), adding that "the Drow" (Drauen, definite form of drau, drauv) was another being within that sea spectre classification.

+"They also tell of another sea troll and spectre, which they call drauen (the drow), which is said to have no specified form or description; but shows itself in one or another appearance."
+(Note: Danish quote: De fortælle endnu om et andet søe-trold og spøgelse, som de kalde drauen, samme skal ingen viis gestalt eller skribelse have; men lader sig see nu i en nu i en anden positur.
+Extrapolating the text from the old font is hard and thus the Danish text might include errors.
+The old language also makes identifying potential errors hard.)

 In later folklore, it became common to limit the figure to a ghost of a dead fisherman who had drifted at sea and who was not buried in Christian soil.
 It was said that he wore a leather jacket or was dressed in oilskin, but had a bundle of seaweed for his head.
 He sailed in a half-boat with blocked sails (Bø Municipality in Norway has the half-boat in its coat of arms) and announced death for those who saw him or even wanted to pull them down.
 This trait is common in the northernmost part of Norway, where life and culture was based on fishing more than anywhere else.
 The reason for this may be that the fishermen often drowned in great numbers, and the stories of restless dead coming in from sea were more common in the north than any other region of the country.

 A recorded legend from Trøndelag tells how a corpse lying on a beach became the object of a quarrel between the two types of draug (headless and seaweed-headed).
 A similar source even tells of a third type, the gleip, known to hitch themselves to sailors walking ashore and make them slip on the wet rocks.